latest update: 8 November 2017

-The data model shown below is clearly a "back bone" model.
-It can be seen as an integrating ontology.
+The data model shown below is clearly a "back bone" model for the integration of life-cycle plant information.

-First the model is shown, and then each layer is discussed.
+First the model is shown, and then each Life-cycle Activity is discussed.

 This first part of the lifecycle has the following model:

 Process Design deals with hydraulic networks, with Unit Operations and Streams of Matter and Energy (blocks 1, 2, and 3 above).

 The BFD (Block Flow Diagram, source: The Engineering Toolbox and OSHA) shown below gives an example:

 Participating in those Unit Operations (= ClassOfActivity) are those Stream classes (e.g. Waste Water).
 This can be modeled by using the template ClassOfParticipationDefinition.
 So in above BFD the tag P24 at Node 06 it can be seen that stream S11 participates in the role of 'input' and stream S12 in the role of 'output' (so in this case two instances of that template).
 See for further details the topic Process Design.

 An important end product of Process Design is a document (or file) called Heat & Material Balance, giving all details about the streams: